 Got any questions?
 Ask away!
 I’m happy to help.
 If you enjoy this recipe, I hope you’ll leave a comment with some STARS.
 Also, please share it on social media.
 Don’t forget to tag us at #ChiliPepperMadness.
 I’ll be sure to share!
 Thanks! — Mike H.

-- 2 tablespoons smoked paprika or use regular paprika
+- 2 teaspoons smoked paprika or use regular paprika

-- 1 tablespoon cayenne powder use more for a spicier blend
+- 1 teaspoon cayenne powder use more for a spicier blend

 - 1 Pound Shrimp peeled and deveined